Aider-AI/aider/aider/website/docs/usage/caching.md

 ## Usage

-Run aider with `--prompt-caching` or add that setting to your [configuration files](/docs/config.html).
+Run aider with `--cache-prompts` or add that setting to your [configuration files](/docs/config.html).

 Due to limitations in the provider APIs, caching statistics and costs